Population estimates for England and Wales

-We use census data to classify local authorities into groups as IPS data is not reliable at local authority level.
-Immigration data is used because census data on emigration is unavailable to produce estimates of emigration.
-We assume that immigration data is likely to show similar patterns of UK born and non-UK born migration to that exhibited in emigration patterns at local authority level.
+We use census data to classify local authorities into groups, as IPS data is not reliable at local authority level.
+Immigration data is used because census data on emigration are unavailable to produce estimates of emigration.
+We assume that immigration data are likely to show similar patterns of UK born and non-UK born migration to that exhibited in emigration patterns at local authority level.

 Citizenship and sex

 Using the local authority clusters derived from census data, IPS data for emigrants are used to create a distribution by citizenship (British, non-British) and sex, for each cluster.
 The IPS is broken down by citizenship because it is assumed that British and non-British emigrants are likely to have a different age structure.

 Three years of IPS data (current year and previous two years) are used to provide a detailed single year of age distribution, by citizenship and sex.
 This age distribution is smoothed using a centred average to remove noise.

 The smoothed single year of age distribution is applied to the cluster, citizenship and sex distribution.

 The local authority level emigration estimates are assigned a cluster group.
 Citizenship, sex and age are then imputed onto each record, based on cluster group.

 Most movements of asylum seekers are not captured by the IPS.
 The UK Border Agency of the Home Office provides us with data on asylum seeker applications and their dependants, including removals, refusals, withdrawals and appeals.
 This information is used to adjust the estimated international migration inflows and outflows for asylum seekers.